 Andrew Hines studied at both the University of Oregon and the University of Tübingen, obtaining a BA in Philosophy.
-He also holds a MA in Philosophy from University College Dublin and is currently a PhD candidate under the supervision of Dr. Angus Nicholls in the department of Comparative Literature at Queen Mary, University of London.
+He also holds a MA in Philosophy from University College Dublin and a PhD in Comparative Literature from Queen Mary, University of London.
 His thesis was on the concept of metaphor in European philosophy after Nietzsche and is being published as a book by the MHRA in 2020.

 Public Engagement and Writing for the Media: I’m continually fascinated by using the media to attempt to present complex ideas to non-specialists audiences and to make an informed, philosophically reflective contribution to public debates in an accessible manner.
 I was the managing editor of the academic journalism project Figure/Ground Communication (http://figureground.org/) from 2012 – 2013 and have been published in both The Conversation (https://theconversation.com/after-brexit-what-does-democracy-mean-69251) and Newsweek http://europe.newsweek.com/donald-trump-speech-language-metaphor-odd-effective-truth-486701?rm=eu).

 Metaphor in European Philosophy after Nietzsche: An Intellectual History, Studies In Comparative Literature, 54 (Cambridge: Legenda, 2020), 240.

 “How do We Understand Each Other?: The Contemporary Relevance of Cassirer’s and Heidegger’s Historic Disputation at Davos”.
 In: JHIBlog: the blog of the Journal of the History of Ideas (February 2019).

 “From the Rational Animal to the Metaphorical Animal: Max Müller, Friedrich Nietzsche, and Metaphor in 19th Century German Thought”.
 In: JHIBlog: the blog of the Journal of the History of Ideas (November 2018).

 Online Forum Editor